Where and when should I arrive?

 Is the path stroller-friendly and accessible for people with reduced mobility?

-The experience takes place outdoors and on paths that are not paved, with ground conditions that may change with the winter weather.
-If you are a person with reduced mobility and want more information or details about the path, please contact us at: firstname.lastname@example.org .
-Also we unfortunately do not provide wheelchairs.
+The experience takes place outdoors and on paths that are not paved, with uneven ground conditions that may change with the weather.
+Use of all-terrain mobility equipment is highly recommended.

 I accompany someone with limited mobility.
 Do I have to pay for my ticket?